Narrative Theory-Driven LLM Methods for Automatic Story Generation and Understanding: A Survey: Datasets and Tasks

-LLM narrative research employs a wide variety of text types for a variety of story generation and understanding tasks (see Table~\ref{tab:datasets}).
-Different sources suit different aims: cultural investigations may use news articles or folktales \citep{hobson-etal-2024-story}; model performance-focused studies often use short stories for their brevity and diversity \citep{chen-si-2024-reflections}; and literary traditions of distant reading \citep{moretti2005graphs} typically rely on novels and long length texts \citep{hamilton-etal-2025-city}.
-As discussed in Section \ref{sec3}, narrative processing spans multiple levels of abstraction.
+As discussed in Section \ref{sec_narrative_landscape}, narrative processing spans multiple levels of abstraction.
 At the fabula level, it involves tasks such as event segmentation, character classification, interaction classification, and event construction.
 The discourse level focuses on the extraction and annotation of textual features.
-Finally, the narration level encompasses tasks such as understanding rhetorical intention, moral extraction, interpretation, and reliability classification.
+The narration level encompasses tasks such as understanding rhetorical intention and reliability classification.
+The situatedness level addresses tasks concerned with how narratives are produced, received, and circulated in specific socio-cultural contexts, including narrative detection in political communication and misinformation identification.
 Several tasks cut across these levels, including narrative embedding, generation, narrativity measurement, psychological depth evaluation, cultural bias assessment, narrative reconstruction, and similarity detection.

-Fictional narratives are widely used in ongoing research because they offer diverse characterisation, plots, and event structures.
-Studies often draw on novels, short stories, scripts, and AI-generated short story datasets for scale, such as \citep{qin-etal-2019-counterfactual}.

-Short stories, including fairytales, fables, folktales, and contemporary fiction, are often chosen for their manageable length and accessibility \citep{lee_story_2023,chen-si-2024-reflections}.
-Folktales enable cross-cultural analysis.
-For example, \cite{wu-etal-2023-cross} study 1,925 folktales from 27 cultures to examine moral values and biases, while \cite{hobson-etal-2024-story} use LLM as classifiers to investigate moral content across diverse genres.
-To ensure comparability in model evaluation, stories are sometimes trimmed to standardise sentence length \citep{xie-etal-2023-next}.
-Movie scripts provide dialogue-rich narratives with multimodal potential, although their inclusion in LLM training corpora raises contamination concerns of the LLM having memorised the scripts, or their Wikipedia summary during training \citep{tian-etal-2024-large-language}.
-Some short stories are sourced from Reddit, with user-generated fiction from responses to writing prompts \citep{xie-etal-2023-next}.